ProgrammerL900/COMP-4320/README.md

 # COMP-4320
-COMP 4320 Introduction to computer networks
+COMP 4320 Introduction to Computer Networks with Saad Biaz